Nikon D700 vs Pentax K-1

-The Nikon D700 and the Pentax K-1 are two enthusiast cameras that were revealed to the public, respectively, in July 2008 and February 2016.
+The Nikon D700 and the Pentax K-1 are two enthusiast cameras that were announced, respectively, in July 2008 and February 2016.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with a full frame sensor.
-The Nikon has a resolution of 12.1 megapixel, whereas the Pentax provides 36.2 MP.
+The Nikon has a resolution of 12.1 megapixels, whereas the Pentax provides 36.2 MP.

-An illustration of the physical size and weight of the Nikon D700 and the Pentax K-1 is provided in the side-by-side display below.
+The physical size and weight of the Nikon D700 and the Pentax K-1 are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the D700 – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Pentax K-1 is notably smaller (17 percent) than the Nikon D700.
 Moreover, the K-1 is markedly lighter (6 percent) than the D700.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Hence, you might want to study and compare the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.